bekk/bekk-christmas/post/talks/capture-your-audience‘s-attention-by-doing-less.md

 post_day: 5
 title: Capture your Audience's Attention by Doing Less
 image: ""
-ingress: On how you're unintentionnaly testing people's multitasking skills during presentations
+ingress: On how you might unintentionnaly test people's multitasking skills during your presentations
 authors:
   - Erlend Morthen
 ---